bunterWolf/Workmory/documentation/Engineering Design Dokument.md

 - Button to pause or start tracking

 #### 2.5.2.2 Content: dayOverview
-- Vertical Timeline (like a Day-Calendar View) showing the data of the ‘daySummary’
+- Vertical Timeline (like a Day-Calendar View) showing the data of the 'daySummary'
 - By default, the timeline consists of a time window from 8:00 to 17:00 and expands when events are displayed outside this time.
 - The events are positioned along the vertical time axis according to their start and end time
 - Each event displays its type, title, subtitle (if applicable) and duration.